What Is Baby Led Weaning?

-There are some research papers on Baby Led Weaning that have found it -
+Some research about Baby Led Weaning has found it might-

-- Helps development of key skills such as hand/eye co-ordination, chewing and swallowing.
+- Help development of key skills such as hand/eye co-ordination, chewing and swallowing.

-- Helps risk of obesity by allowing your baby control over how much food they eat so they stop when they are full.
+- Help risk of obesity by allowing your baby control over how much food they eat so they stop when they are full.

-- Reduces fussiness with foods and 'picky eating' by offering a wide variety of family food eaten with parents and siblings.
+- Reduce fussiness with foods and 'picky eating' by offering a wide variety of family food eaten with parents and siblings.

-- Encourages jaw development through chewing which in turn helps speech development.
+- Encourage jaw development through chewing which in turn helps speech development.

-- Reduces risk of food allergy or sensitivity through early introduction of those foods that may cause issues if introduced later.
+- Reduce risk of food allergy or sensitivity through early introduction of those foods that may cause issues if introduced later.

 After 6 months, if you choose to start baby led weaning, try and keep your same feeding routine with breastfeeding or bottle feeding.
 Babies get most of their nutrition from milk throughout the first year.
 Follow the guidance below to make sure you are weaning your baby safely;

 - Never leave your baby alone with food.
 There is always a risk with any type of weaning with choking.
 Make sure you are always with them when they are feeding.

 - Keep the food soft.
 The food’s texture should be soft enough for you to squash in between your fingers.